webcrumbs-community/webcrumbs/core/experiment-6/README.md

 To install and start this repository locally, you need to follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to this directory of the project in your terminal: `cd webcrumbs/core/experiment-5`
+2. Navigate to this directory of the project in your terminal: `cd webcrumbs/core/experiment-6`
 3. Run `yarn reinstall:wc` to install the dependencies for the project and for all the packages.
 4. Run `yarn build:wc` to build all the plugins.
-5. Run `yarn start` to build and serve all packages in their respective ports.
+5. Run `yarn start` to serve all packages in their respective ports.

 After following these steps, you should be able to access the following URLs in your browser: